Director of Media Relations

 The organization or individual conducting the filming, recording or photography must agree, in writing, to hold the Association harmless against any claims or expenses that result from their work at Mount Vernon.
 In addition, they must agree to assume financial responsibility for any damage to Association property caused by them or their agents.
 Prior to the visit, the organization must submit a certificate of insurance.

 The organization or individual must agree, in writing, not to use the film, videotape, still photography or recording made at Mount Vernon for any purpose except that described at the time approval is sought.
 If other use is later contemplated, it will be permitted only with written approval from the Association.

 The organization or individual must agree to hold the Mount Vernon Ladies’ Association harmless against any claims or expenses that result from their work at Mount Vernon.

 The Association will provide a standard agreement that outlines these legal restrictions.
 This signed agreement must be returned before approval for any project can be given.
 The Association requires at least two weeks prior to desired project date to process this paperwork.

-All filming is subject to approval by the Mount Vernon Ladies' Association.
+All photography and filming is subject to approval by the Mount Vernon Ladies' Association.

 The Association reserves the right to terminate production in the event that any member of the crew fails to abide by the conditions set forth by the Association.
 In such cases, the crew forfeits all fees.